“`

 - Know your worth: Just as a well-roasted coffee bean is valued, so too is your agency’s brand.

-- Timing the market: Like a stand-up cmo who senses the crowd’s vibe, knowing when to sell is important.
+- Timing the market: Like a stand-up cmo who senses the crowd’s vibe, knowing when to sell is necessary.

-- Finding a solution for a buyer: Think of it like matchmaking in Los Angeles, making sure your agency ends up in loving hands.
+- Finding the right buyer: Think of it like matchmaking in Los Angeles, ensuring your agency ends up in loving hands.

-Karl Sakas, in a recent interview, emphasized, “The decision to sell should come from a place of tactical edge, not desperation.”
+Karl Sakas, in a recent interview, emphasized, “The decision to sell should come from a place of strategic advantage, not desperation.”

 3. Scaling Without Imploding: Adding Clients Effectively